Home » Koh Chang » Nightlife

 Between White Sand Beach and Chai Chet, the area of Pearl Beach is certainly not somewhere you go for nightlife but there are a couple of spots to hang out.

-The beer bar, Crazy Mojitos, meawhile, has reappeared in its latest incarnation up on the hill at the northern end by the turning to TP Huts and Alisa.
+The beer bar, Crazy Mojitos, sits up on the hill at the northern end by the turning to 7 Senses and Macura.
 Expect plenty of beer, cocktails, girls and some pool.

 The pick of the bunch in Pearl Beach, though, is Saffron on the Sea, which has a lovely terrace by the ocean for both bistro style food and drinks – a little known spot well worth a visit.